-&lt;sup>81 The Grimbeek and Lekezwa paper also mention Free State-based Kromdraai Best Milling as a recent entrant, but Kromdraai was established in 1998 and expanded its capacity in 2004.
+&lt;sup>86 The Grimbeek and Lekezwa paper also mention Free State-based Kromdraai Best Milling as a recent entrant, but Kromdraai was established in 1998 and expanded its capacity in 2004.

-The analysis is limited to a period that corresponds to the period for which we have collected retail prices.
+&lt;sup>87 The analysis is limited to a period that corresponds to the period for which we have collected retail prices.